A Blockchain App Architecture

 It is wise to be cautious about adding too much computational weight at the start or completion of each block, as blocks arrive at approximately seven-second intervals.
 Too much work could slow down your blockchain.

-Any application that uses Tendermint for consensus must implement ABCI.
+Any application that uses CometBFT for consensus must implement ABCI.
 You do not have to do this manually, because the Cosmos SDK provides a boilerplate known as BaseApp to get you started.

 In the following suggested exercise, you will create a minimal distributed state machine with the Cosmos SDK and see code samples implementing concepts progressively.
-Your state machine will rely on Tendermint for consensus.
+Your state machine will rely on CometBFT for consensus.

-With all you have learned about Tendermint, can you design a minimal distributed state machine?
-A blockchain that allows people to play the game of checkers?
+With all you have learned about Tendermint and CometBFt, can you design a minimal distributed state machine, and think about relevant pseudo-code, for a blockchain that allows people to play the game of checkers?
 Open the following section, Creating a checkers blockchain, to start this reflection and reinforce your understanding of Tendermint.

 You will continue to apply what you learn in later sections to your checkers game, and design a blockchain by using elements of the Cosmos SDK.
 Alternatively, you can continue directly to learn about accounts in the Cosmos SDK.